Woody Deck

-A former student at the University of Nevada, Las Vegas, Deck pledged Alpha Epsilon Pi, the Jewish Fraternity, where he has been seen ironing $100 bills in his dorm room.
-Deck has also played poker in casinos since the age of 17.
-Discovered in the Bellagio's top section as being underage, he was thrown out and shortly thereafter left Las Vegas for Europe where he could play legally.
-In Europe he quickly became one of the top tournament and cash game players, winning five tournaments in the span of 12 months.

 A cash game specialist who seldom enters tournaments, Deck holds the best record in Pot Limit Omaha Hi/Lo tournaments with a current streak of 3 consecutive final tables (1 win), and owns the record for consecutive heads-up tournaments matches won, 13.

 During his streak of heads-up matches, he won back to back heads-up titles at the 2005 Barcelona Heads-up Poker Circuit (HPC), and the 2005 Slovenia HPC before losing in the 3rd round of the 2006 World Heads-Up Poker Championship.

 By way of his European ranking, Deck qualified for the Professional Poker Tour (PPT) for the 2006-2007 season.

 As of 2008, his total live tournament winnings exceed $330,000.